fiftysixtech/node-images/README.md

 ### Bitcoin Core

-Bitcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions." - [Bitcoin Core Github](https://github.com/bitcoin/bitcoin)
+"Bitcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions." - [Bitcoin Core Github](https://github.com/bitcoin/bitcoin)

 #### JSON-RPC

-Using the base compose file, one can interact with `bitcoin-core` using the following request:
+Using the base compose file, one can interact with Bitcoin Core using the following request:

 ```
 curl --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "getblockcount", "params": []}' -H 'content-type: text/plain;' http://127.0.0.1:8332/